raphlinus/raphlinus.github.io/_posts/2020-05-05-piet-gpu-progress.md

 ## The piet-gpu architecture

-The piet-gpu is a relatively simple pipeline of compute kernels.
+The piet-gpu architecture is a relatively simple pipeline of compute kernels.
 A general theme is that each stage in the pipeline is responsible for a larger geometric area, and distributes pieces of work to smaller tiles for the successive stages.

 The first stage is on CPU and is the encoding of the scene to a buffer which will then be uploaded to the GPU.
 This encoding is vaguely reminiscent of flatbuffers, and is driven by "derive" code that automatically generates both Rust-side encoding and GLSL headers to access the data.
 As discussed in considerably more detail below, the encoding of curves also involves flattening, but that's not essential to the architecture.
 After the encoded scene buffer is uploaded, successive stages run on the GPU.